Loading…

 What should you do?

-Should HMRC (or the Crown Prosecution Service) insist on proceeding criminally, we have a proven track record of defending clients.
+Should HMRC insist on proceeding criminally, we have a proven track record of defending clients and dissuading HMRC or the CPS from proceeding with a criminal prosecution.
 We work closely with some of the UK’s leading criminal defence lawyers to provide you with a multi-disciplined team and the most comprehensive advice and representation.

-Our service includes a thorough review of any tax fraud allegation, and any claims/computations put forward by HMRC to suggest alternative interpretations where appropriate.
-We will present you with all available options and a clear explanation of the potential consequences of each.
+Our service includes a thorough review of any tax fraud allegation, and any claims/computations put forward by HMRC to enable us to suggest alternative interpretations where appropriate.
+We will always present you with all available options and a clear explanation of the potential consequences of each.

 Our team